HandFi/HandFi/README.md

 ## Visualization

+There are a sample folder with each gesture two samples named `infersmall` in this link https://drive.google.com/drive/folders/1yCNydY3YaBTXko7q8v7zrXrIKKxv_xyb?usp=drive_link for quick visualize the experiment result (but you need to change the file name inside the plotjoints.py and plotmask.py to the corresponding)

+The following code we still use the inference whole dataset result

 ### visual joints

 run `plotjoints.py` will generate one sample with its ground truth and predicted joints in .png format

 Usage: `python ./plotjoints.py --k <batch idx> --j <sample idx> --folder <folder store pt file> --exp <subdirectory to store the output image>`

-can quickly run `sh plotjoints.sh` for default (plot first ten sample in pt file)
+can quickly run `sh plotjoints.sh` for default (plot first 16 samples in pt file)

 ### visual mask